 Genuine TERAPUMP Aquarium Cleaner

-This is a very easy to use syphon and aquarium vacuum (you can check the current price here).
+This is a very easy to use syphon and aquarium vacuum (you can check the current price at Amazon here).
 It comes with a simple hand pump for operation.
 All you need to do is pump it a few times to get the suction started.
 Once the suction gets started, it will keep going all on its own.

 This particular vacuum has a special filter built right into it.
 This filter allows dirt and fish waster to be disposed of along with old water, while keeping all of the sand or gravel right where it is supposed to be.